mikavir/heartcare-hub/README.md

 ## UX

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-In this section, you will briefly explain your design processes.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Colour Scheme

  Research have shown that most medical websites use blue as the primary theme to promote trust and professionalism[1].
 However, I have chosen a set of colours that provide an association to the colours of the heart to correspond with the theme of cardiac surgery.
 Below are the set of colours chosen to represent the website.